apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/custom-widgets.md

 _"Hey, don't You need to escape the label before you output it as HTML?"_ No, Nunjucks does it automatically.
 If you need to output content that is already valid, safe markup, you must use the `| safe` filter to output it without escaping.

-Now you'll want to add this widget to an area in one of our page templates, like you learned in [adding editable content to pages](adding-editable-content-to-pages.md).
+Now you'll want to add this widget to an area in one of our page templates, like you learned in [widgets, areas, and singletons](../01-pages-and-navigation/widgets-singletons-and-areas.md).
 Let's add the following to the `main` block of our `lib/modules/apostrophe-pages/views/pages/home.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/pages/home.html" %}